uqlibrary/technology-training/R/tidyverse_next_steps/tidyverse_next_steps.md

     ## [1] "double"

+A lot leaner, right?

-The map functions automatically name the resulting vectors, which is particularly handy.
+The map functions automatically name the resulting vectors, which makes the result easier to read.

-We can use extra arguments to pass to the function:
+We can use extra arguments to pass to the iterated function:

 ``` r
 map_dbl(mtcars, mean, trim = 0.2)